Both the input and output of a command can be redirected:

 $ set +o noclobber turns OFF noclobber

-If the file does not exist it is created; if it does exist it is truncated to
+nis not specified.
+If the file does not exist it is created; if it does exist it is truncated to zero size.

 If the redirection operator is `>', and the

-option is not enabled, the redirection is attempted even if the file named by
+noclobberoption is not enabled, the redirection is attempted even if the file named by word exists.

 n, or the standard output (file descriptor 1) if